saibotd/tp-auto-kbbl/readme.md

+# ⌨️💡 tp-auto-kbbl

-# ThinkPad Auto Keyboard Backlighting (tp-auto-kbbl)
+## ThinkPad Auto Keyboard Backlight

 `tp-auto-kbbl` enables keyboard backlighting whenever you start typing.
 After typing ends (+ timeout), the backlight turns off automatically.
 It runs in the background on your Linux laptop and checks for keyboard events (default `/dev/input/event3`).